eriksjolund/podman-RestrictAddressFamilies/README.md

 ### Wrap up

-The systemd directive _RestrictAddressFamilies_ provides a way to restrict network access for Podman and its helper programs while a socket-activated echo server container still can serve the internet.
+The systemd directive _RestrictAddressFamilies_ provides a way to restrict network access for Podman and its helper programs while a socket-activated container still can serve the internet.

+This could, for instance, improve security for a machine that is running a socket-activated web server container.
-The use case for this could be to run a socket-activated web server container in such a way that Podman and its helper programs run with less privileges.
-In case they would be compromised due to a security vulnerabilitiy, the intruder would gain less privileges and therefore have less possibilities to use the compromise as a starting point for attacks on other PCs.
+In case Podman, conmon or the OCI runtime would be compromised due to a security vulnerabilitiy, the intruder would gain less privileges and therefore have less possibilities to use the compromise as a starting point for attacks on other PCs.

-Note, using the systemd directive _RestrictAddressFamilies_ to restrict Podman is probably not a supported Podman use case as it's not mentioned in the Podman documentation.
+Note, using the systemd directive _RestrictAddressFamilies_ to restrict Podman is an advanced use of Podman.
+The method is not mentioned in the [Podman documentation](https://docs.podman.io/en/latest/) and might not be officially supported.

 The [socket activation tutorial](https://github.com/containers/podman/blob/main/docs/tutorials/socket_activation.md) provides more information about socket activation support in Podman.